teeeeeo9/navi/README.md

 ## Key Features

 - **Goal Setting**: Define clear, meaningful goals with descriptions, timelines, and importance.
+- **Conversational Goal Creation**: Create goals naturally through a guided conversation with the AI assistant.
 - **Hierarchical Goals**: Create nested goals and subgoals for better organization.
 - **Milestones**: Break goals into achievable milestones with their own deadlines.
 - **Progress Tracking**: Track progress on goals and visualize your journey.